larryprice/hugoblog/content/blog/2013-08-26-on-the-futility-of-man-and-trying-to-divide-a-sinatra-app-into-separate-controllers.markdown

 title: "On the Futility of Man and Trying to Divide a Sinatra App into Separate Controllers"
 date: "2013-08-26T22:35:00-05:00"
 comments: true
-categories: ruby sinatra web mvc retro
+categories: [ruby, sinatra, web, mvc, retro]
 ---

 Oh, [Sinatra](http://www.sinatrarb.com/).
 You're oh-so-very dear to me.
 You made it so easy for me to write my [first](http://capitalpunishment.herokuapp.com) [web](http://pokephile.herokuapp.com) apps.
 All I had to do was write a couple routes and throw together a few HTML-like files and I had a web app.
 I used pattern matching to reduce the web-facing code for [Capital Punishment](https://github.com/larryprice/CapitalPunishment) from ~500 lines of code to <100 lines of code.
 You are perfect for writing small-time web applications.